zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/secure/dynamic-analysis/dynamic-analysis.md

 ### Our Approach to Fuzzing

-- Fuzzing has one of the largest adoption hurdles of all the Secure products.
+- Fuzzing has one of the largest adoption hurdles of all the AST products.
 Coverage fuzzing requires customers to write test harnesses, compile applications with special settings and generates highly technical output.

 Web API Fuzzing requires generating files that allow the Web API fuzzing tool to know what parts of the application to fuzz.